maddestlabs/tstorie/docs/demos/her.md

 crewMorale = 30
 ```

-# laundromat_approach {"hidden": true}
+# cautious_approach {"hidden": true}
 ⠀
-The neon sign flickers pink.
+A neon sign flickers pink.
+"Laundromat".
 Warm light spills through glass doors.
-Inside: rows of washing machines.
-Dryers.
+Inside: rows of machines with clothes strewn about.
 The mundane infrastructure of ordinary life in a dead world.
 ⠀
 The surrounding buildings are hollowed.
 Windows are empty sockets.
 Doors hang at wrong angles.
-The government erases inconvenient zones.
+The system erases inconvenient zones.
 Inconvenient people.
-This laundromat is a ghost of what was—but it still lives.
+This building is a ghost of what was—but it still lives.
 ⠀
 Kess scans the interior carefully before signaling you forward.
 ⠀